Revenue Per Visitor (RPV): The Most Valuable Ecommerce Metric

 In the Mobile Optimization Initiative, a Magento Community Initiative, Magento System Integrators have been performing optimization experiments to uncover ways to improve mobile conversions.

-Leveraging the power of community, we are able to collectively and continuously test and optimize at a pace and volume that individual merchants simply could not achieve.
-Some interesting findings related to RPV have been uncovered, and we encourage you to give some of them a try.
+By leveraging the power of community we can collectively and continuously test and optimize, at a pace and volume that individual merchants simply could not achieve.
+It’s uncovered some interesting findings related to RPV, and we encourage you to give some of them a try.

 For instance, working with 12 System Integrators performing tests across over 60 merchant sites, we have found that two experiments, Security Icon on Checkout and PayPal Express Buttons, have presented the most dramatic RPV lift so far.